andersroos/rankedftw/README.rst

 Basic Build Steps
 -----------------

-Install Postgresql, libpq, python3, boost, gcc, libjsoncpp, make and lessc, see also `<.travis.yml>`_.
+Install Postgresql, libpq, python3, boost, gcc, libjsoncpp and make, see also `<.travis.yml>`_.

-Then install python libs:
+Then install python and javascript libs:

 .. code-block:: bash